 As with our discussion of direct violence against civil rights leaders, we can only touch on a couple of illustrative examples here.
 Regardless of whether you look at New England, the South, the Ohio Valley and the Great Plains, or the West, the time period from the early 1600s to the official closing of the American frontier in 1900 was marked by assaults and treachery on the part of colonial invaders and counter attacks and strategic retreats on the part of indigenous people.
 The Indian Removal Act of 1830 must surely go down as one of the most aggressively imperialistic laws in American history.
 The Act euphemistically sought to “provide for an exchange of lands with the Indians residing in any of the states or territories, and for their removal west of the river Mississippi.”
 (17) Many tribes were peacefully removed from their lands within existing states and pushed west, only to face pressures again when the frontier expanded westward.
 The experience of nations like the Cherokee, the Seminole, and other tribes who opted not to trade their land indicated that the polite language of the Removal Act was a front for naked aggression.
 According to President Andrew Jackson, the Removal Act promised what Adolph Hitler would later refer to in the context of Nazi Germany as lebensraum: Indian removal, he said, “will place a dense and civilized population in large tracts of country now occupied by a few savage hunters.”
 Cherokee leaders addressed the United States and said in no uncertain terms that “We wish to remain on the land of our fathers.
 We have a perfect and original right to remain without interruption or molestation.”
 In what became known as the Trail of Tears, up to 100,000 indigenous people—men, women, and children—were removed from their lands in Tennessee, Georgia, and Alabama and force marched during the winter of 1838-39 to new lands west of the Mississippi River.
 About half of the Cherokee, Muskogee, and Seminole perished along the way, and about 15 percent of the Chickasaws and Choctaws also died during the march.
 (18)

 The progression of colonial settlement across the continent was marked by a series of massacres and battles.
-Starting in 1539 with a massacre in what was to become Florida to the Wounded Knee massacre in 1890, Americans perpetrated hundreds of attacks on unarmed indigenous people who, in turn, committed atrocities of their own as their territory and way of life disappeared under the colonial onslaught.
+Starting in 1539 with a massacre in what was to become Florida to the Wounded Knee massacre in 1890, European-Americans perpetrated hundreds of attacks on unarmed indigenous people who, in turn, committed atrocities of their own as their territory and way of life disappeared under the colonial onslaught.
 (19) Consider just two of these events.
 In November 1864, a group of Arapahoe and Cheyenne camped along Sand Creek in eastern Colorado, thinking they were under the protection of soldiers at Fort Lyon.
 Instead, Major Scott Anthony and Colonel John Chivington planned an attack on the peaceful encampment.
 When they learned of the plans, some soldiers such as Captain Silas Soule, Lieutenant Joseph Cramer, and Lieutenant James Connor protested, saying that “It would be murder in every sense of the word” and a violation of pledges of safety that had been given to the tribes.
 The Sand Creek Massacre was a war crime, pure and simple.
 The encampment set no watch and was attacked by 700 soldiers at first light while its occupants slept.
 The cavalry, led by Chivington, killed 133 people, 80 percent of whom were women and children.
 Many were scalped or otherwise brutalized.
 (20)

 Nearly two years before, the largest massacre of indigenous people occurred in what would later be southern Idaho.
 The Bear River Massacre in January of 1863 had a familiar story.
 After thousands of predominantly Mormon pioneers entered the area, the prospects of the local Shoshone people looked increasing desperate.
 Unable to feed themselves, the Shoshone ended up dependent on food donations from Mormon settlers.
 After a Native American attack on some miners, Colonel Patrick Connor led a group of volunteers from Fort Douglas to an encampment of Shoshone along the Bear River.
 Colonel Connor appeared to have made his decision to attack the Shoshone absent any definitive proof of their involvement in the attacks and with the full intention of not taking prisoners.
 The Shoshone had taken some defensive measures, but their weaponry was clearly inferior, and they were desperately short of ammunition.
 The troops surrounded the encampment and attacked at dawn on January 29.
 After a four-hour battle, the infantry and cavalry almost completely annihilated the Indian encampment.
 Connor, who was promoted to General after the battle, estimated that his men had killed between 250 and 300 men, women, and children—the deadliest massacre of Native Americans in U.S. history—and one observer claimed that as many as 265 women and children were among the dead.
 Visiting the site five years after the massacre, a Deseret News reporter wrote that “The bleached skeletons of scores of noble red men still ornament the grounds.”
 (21)